-It’s been a space-themed week at my school, thanks to Monday’s eclipse.
-It provided the perfect subject matter for a new black paper and metallic marker project.
+It was planet drawing week at my school, thanks to a recent eclipse.
+It provided the perfect theme for a new metallic marker project.

 - Crayola Metallic Markers

 - Circle Stencil, from Laurie Speltz, Creative Coach

 Note: I found this wonderful circle template a few years ago, and they’ve done a beautiful job in helping students make precise circles.
 They are made of a thin plastic that will crease if mishandled, but with a warning my students have used them well for many years.
 I even think Laura has a teacher discount upon request.
 Here’s a photo of one in front of a sheet of black paper.

 - Use the stencil and pencil on the black paper to draw lots of large and small “planets”.